benrady/chronicle/README.md

 # Installation:

 Chronicle requires JRuby 1.5 and various gems.
 The docsplit gem requires GraphicsMagick and Poppler to be installed.
-If you do not have these installed, first install the <code>graphicsmagick</code> and <code>poppler</code> packaged.
+If you do not have these installed, first install the `graphicsmagick` and `poppler` packaged.
 I used brew to do this by running:

     $ brew install graphicsmagick poppler

 Once you have these packages installed, then installing the chronicle gem should be as easy as:

     $ git clone git://github.com/benrady/chronicle.git
     $ cd chronicle
     $ rake install

 I'll publish this gem to rubygems soon enough :-)

 # Setup:

-To sign and initial your chronicle sheets, you'll need create two images: <code>signature.png</code> and <code>initials.png</code>.
-These files must be placed in your home directory under the <code>.chronicle</code> subdirectory.
+To sign and initial your chronicle sheets, you'll need create two images: `signature.png` and `initials.png`.
+These files must be placed in your home directory under the `.chronicle` subdirectory.
 The signature file should be 500x100 and the initials file should 100x100.
 Both should be 300dpi.

 # Usage: